 STAR Health is in a good position to intervene and educate the prescribing physician because all providers are clinically privileged by STAR Health.
 Physicians who appear to consistently prescribe outside the Parameters despite risk for or evidence of significant side effects, or when there is an opportunity to reduce polypharmacy, are referred to the Quality of Care (QOC) review process.
 Additional records are examined for pervasive patterns of over or dangerous prescribing.
-Qualifying cases are referred to the Credentialing Committee for further investigation and action.
-The results of Quality Improvement and Credentialing Committee investigations and actions are confidential and may not be released to or discussed with the public.
+Qualifying cases may be referred to the Peer Review Committee for further investigation and action.
+The Peer Review Committee is a peer review committee established by the Managing Care Organization, Superior Health, consisting of network providers to review PMUR concerns for STAR Health Members that exceed the Quality of Care thresholds.
+Superior Health also utilizes consultant physicians as needed to review specific specialist issues, if a need is identified.
+The results of Quality Improvement and Peer Review Committee investigations and actions are confidential and may not be released to or discussed with the public.
 All QOC issues are tracked and trended.
 Any practitioner showing a pattern or trend may be placed on corrective action and/or face disciplinary action up to and including termination of contract, if warranted.

-A PMUR cannot address whether other medications might be effective and this process is not the appropriate avenue to address immediate concerns about new medications or medication side effects; the informed consent process is considered the appropriate avenue to inquire about new medications and side effects.
+A PMUR cannot address whether other medications might be effective, and this process is not the appropriate avenue to address immediate concerns about new medications or medication side effects; the informed consent process is considered the appropriate avenue to inquire about new medications and side effects.
 In these situations, STAR Health recommends that the Medical Consenter contact the prescribing physician directly.
 DFPS also employs CPS Nurse Consultants in each administrative region to assist CPS staff with children's health issues, including questions about psychotropic medications.